 Example: The author did supply multiple sources to support her overall point.
 However, these sources were not peer reviewed or scholarly, which diminishes the power of her overall argument.

 Explanation: In these two sentences, the author is presenting contrasting information.
+The second sentence begins with the transition word, "However," to indicate this contrast.
 The first point (the fact that sources were present to support the author's point) contrasts the second point (the sources were not credible, thus limiting their support of the essay's argument).